jamesesguerra/markdown_notes/notes/SIPC/Programming Paradigms for Dummies.md

 The second key property of a paradigm is how strongly it supports state.
 State is the ability to store information as time passes by.
 Its expressive power is strongly influenced by the paradigm that contains it.

-3 axes of expresiveness (gives 8 combinations in all):
+__3 axes of expresiveness (gives 8 combinations in all):__
 1. unnamed or named
 2. deterministic or nondeterministic
 3. sequential or concurrent

 ![image](https://user-images.githubusercontent.com/68677613/184537194-d2c25ef7-e2ec-418e-8cbd-3f3b58329945.png)

+- The least expressive combination is functional programming
+- Adding concurrency gives declarative concurrency programming
+- Adding nondeterministic choice gives concurrent logic programming
+- Adding ports or cells, gives messaging passing or shared state

+> Nondeterminism is important for real-world interaction (e.g. client/server).
+Named state is important for modularity.